Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 1.71 - May 2019

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting 2019, the LTS active version of Node.js migrated to version 12.x.
+This version of SDK Node.js is only compliant with this LTS version up to 10.x.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   none

+**API Changes**

+-   none

+**Others Changes**

+-   Add `altitude` in `geoloc` field of received messages.
+-   Add `publishResult` field in the result of `ChannelsService::publishMessage` API.
+It now contents the `id` of the created item.
+Nice to likeItem, deleteItem...
+-   Fix the call of `likeItem` in postChangeLogInChannel.
+-   Fix `RESTService::getDetailedAppreciations` url
+-   Fill the `oob` property in received message in S2S mode.
+It is the description of an attached file to the message (if provided).
+-   Add date of generation of doc in documentation
+-   Fix `unavailable` stanza to be well understood by Web UI
+-   Add a `PresenceRainbow` class to store the presence of a contact.
+-   Fix presence in `presenceService` for the `Contact` class (take care may have change with "xa/away", "busy/dnd").

 ### SDK for Node.JS 1.70 - April 2019

 ---